Percy Shakespeare

 Percy Shakespeare (28 February 1906 – 25 May 1943) was an English painter who died in an air raid during the Second World War.

 Life

 Shakespeare was born in 1906 in the working class area of Kates Hill, Dudley, the fourth of eight children of John Thomas Shakespeare and his wife Ada.
-His family subsequently moved to council housing in the nearby Wren's Nest Estate area.
+His family subsequently moved to council housing on Maple Road in the nearby Wren's Nest Estate area.

 In 1920, after a chance meeting at the Dudley Museum and Art Gallery with Ivo Shaw, the principal of Dudley Art School, he was offered a scholarship place at the school for his eight years attendance where he showed a talent for figure drawing and portraits.
 Eventually he attended Birmingham School of Art and studied anatomical drawing under Harold Holden from 1923 to 1927, achieving an Art Masters Certificate in Anatomical Drawing, and qualifying as a teacher.
 He then taught part-time up to 1939, mostly at Birmingham Art School and occasionally at Kidderminster College.